 But what if this does not work and you fail to move back Documents folder to the C Drive in Windows 11/10?
 If you are unable to move back the Documents folder to the default location which is the C Drive in Windows 11/10/8/7, then this fix may help you.

 Cannot restore Documents folder to Default Location

 If you try to use the native method to move back Documents or Pictures folder to C drive, you might get an Access Denied error.
 So to resolve this issue you need to change a Registry setting.
-Before opting for any step, you should backup your Registry files and create a system restore point so that you can be on the safe side all the times.
+Before opting for any step, you should back up your Registry files and create a system restore point so that you can be on the safe side all the time.

 Press Win+R keys to open the Run box.
 Now type regedit and hit Enter to open the Registry Editor.
 Next, navigate to the following path:

 On the right-hand side, you will a key called Personal.
 If you are facing the problem with the Documents folder, you need to work on Personal.
 If the problem is with the Video folder, you need to use the Video.
 Similarly, there are Pictures for Pictures folder, Music for Music folder.

 So double-click on the concerned key, and enter the value according to your folder:

 - Documents: %USERPROFILE%\Documents

 - Music: %USERPROFILE%\Music